Molokini Snorkeling (2026): Best Time, Depths, and Conditions

 For a broader month-by-month overview of Maui snorkeling conditions, see our Best Time to Snorkel Maui guide.

-Molokini conditions are shaped by a mix of wind, swell direction, and recent rainfall (which can impact water clarity nearshore).
+Molokini conditions are shaped by a mix of wind, swell direction, and recent rainfall (which can affect nearshore water clarity).
 Even on sunny days, stronger winds can create surface chop that reduces snorkel comfort and makes visibility feel “less clear” due to wave action.
 This is why two days in a row can look totally different on the water.

-A good rule of thumb: if you want the calmest experience, prioritize an early morning window and choose days with lighter wind in the marine forecast.
+A good rule of thumb: if you want the calmest experience, prioritize an early-morning window and choose days with lighter winds in the marine forecast.

 Two different forces shape your Molokini experience: